 Add new paragraphs 11.17. and 11.18., to read:

-"11.17.
+["11.17.
 Supplement 10 does not apply to existing type approvals and their extensions, granted prior to the date of entry into force of Supplement 10.
+Supplement 10 applies to extensions to existing type-approvals granted after the date of entry into force of Supplement 10.]

 11.18.
-Supplement 11 does not apply to existing type approvals and their extensions, granted prior to the date of entry into force of Supplement 11."
+Supplement 11 does not apply to existing type approvals and their extensions, granted prior to the date of entry into force of Supplement 11.
+Supplement 11 applies to extensions to existing type-approvals granted after the date of entry into force of Supplement 11.

+Alternatively

+11.17.
+Supplement 11 applies immediately to new type approvals and applies to existing type approvals and their extensions after a lead time of 2 years from the entry into force of the Supplement. "

 12. Names and addresses of Technical Services responsible for conducting approval tests and of Type Approval Authorities